 BULLYING is when someone harms or hurts another person more than once using words or a physical act.
 Bullying is always done on purpose.
 Most of the time, the person who is being bullied does not feel like he or she can stand up for him or herself.

 1.)
-Physical- hitting, pushing, 3) Social - spreading rumors, shoving, excluding others on purpose. breaking up friendships 4) Cyber- using the internet or 2) Verbal/Written- teasing, name calling, threatening harm, cell damaging something that is not phones to cause harm yours
+Physical- hitting, pushing, shoving,

+3) Social- spreading rumors, excluding others on purpose, breaking up friendships

+2) Verbal/Written- teasing, name calling, threatening harm, damaging something that is not yours